astral-sh/attest-action/README.md

 [PyPI]: https://pypi.org

+> [!WARNING]
+> This action is currently in an early stage of development.
+Releases may
+> contain significant breaking changes until it is declared stable.

 > [!IMPORTANT]
 > This action is primarily useful for directly publishing with [`uv publish`]
 > and other upload tools that support PEP 740 attestations directly.